 Ballot Referendum

-Pittsburgh voters will decide whether to amend the home rule charter to allow the city to advertise public hearings on the city’s website and digital news outlets in the event that the city has no print newspaper of general circulation.
+Pittsburgh voters decided to amend the home rule charter to allow the city to advertise public hearings on the city’s website and digital news outlets in the event that the city has no print newspaper of general circulation.

 This story was made possible by donations to our independent, nonprofit newsroom.